A popular online multiplayer word game (the French version of Scattergories)

 Real-world experience shipping production code as part of an open source collective rather than as a solo developer

-Translation engine had to gracefully handle a constructed, evolving vocabulary — emphasis on fuzzy matching and confidence scoring rather than strict dictionary lookups
+The translation engine had to handle a constructed, still-moving vocabulary, so it relies on fuzzy matching and confidence scoring rather than strict dictionary lookups

 Public API consumed by an independent frontend team, requiring clear contracts, versioning discipline and documentation